About the William Morris Society Fellowship Program

 Fort Worth, Texas 76129

-Submissions by e-mail are preferred, with supporting documents sent either by e-mail or regular post.
+Submissions, including supporting documents, should be sent via email (letters of recommendation should be emailed separately by the recommender).
 Although recipients are not required to be members of the William Morris Society, we encourage those applying to join and to share in the benefits of membership.